kaltura/playkit-js-share/README.md

 * Whether to also set start position for the shared media

 #### useNative
-* If the share icon is clicked users will have the ability to choose how to share the desired content using plauer custom UI or the native share api
+* If the share icon is clicked users will have the ability to choose how to share the desired content using player custom UI or the native share api

 #### shareOptions
 `shareOptions` are optional, the plugin can work only with shareUrl or embedUrl stand alone